 Anti-bribery and corruption has been a hot topic in the US for almost 40 years.
 The topic has historically however received much less attention within Europe.
-That is now changing as Europe is beginning to catch up and many European countries have already implemented anti-bribery laws much stricter than those in the US.
-Recent events have put the topic back on the agenda and we can expect further debate on the effectiveness and efficacy of enforcement in Europe.
+That is now changing as Europe is catching up and many EU Member States have already implemented anti-bribery laws more strict than those in the US.
+However, the lack of ratification, transposition, implementation and enforcement of international and EU norms poses one of the main barriers in the European fight against corruption.
+However, recent t events have placed the topic back on the EU Commission agenda and we can expect further debate on the effectiveness and efficacy of enforcement in Europe.

-The levels of perceived corruption within Europe are generally quite good.
-Transparency International publish an annual Corruptions Perceptions Index which shows the perceived levels of corruption in 175 countries globally.
-In its 2014 report, the average score across the EU and Western Europe was 66 (with 0 being highly corrupt and 100 being very clean), much better than the global average of 43.
-Even those countries with the lowest scores in the EU and Western Europe, being Greece, Romania and Italy, had a score of 43, consistent with the global average.
-Seven of the top 10 least corrupt countries are actually in Europe (Denmark, Finland, Sweden, Norway, Switzerland, Netherlands and Luxembourg).
+The levels of perceived corruption within the EU are generally quite good.
+Transparency International (TI) publishes an annual Corruption Perceptions Index which shows the perceived levels of corruption in 175 countries globally.
+In its 2016 report, the average score across the EU and Central Asia was 54.2 (with 0 being highly corrupt and 100 being very clean), much better than the global average of 42.94.
+Even those countries with the lowest scores in the EU, such as Greece, Romania and Italy, had an average score of 46.3, higher than the global average.
+Nine of the top 10 countries ranked as the least corrupt are actually in Europe (Denmark, Finland, Sweden, Norway, Switzerland, Netherlands and Luxembourg, Germany and the UK).

 What’s Been Happening Across the Pond?